saferpay/sndbx/texts/ideal.md

 ## <a name="ideal-pre"></a> Bank Pre-Selection

 You may want to implement the Bank selection for iDeal payments into your shop, or just pre-select the bank for your customer, so they do not have to.
-Saferpay offers an option, to skip the selection page and jump right to yyour customers online banking site, so he/she may perform the payment.
+Saferpay offers an option, to skip the selection page and jump right to your customers online banking site, so he/she may perform the payment.

 <div class="warning">
   <p><strong>Attention:</strong> This feature is only available with <strong>SpecVersion 1.15</strong> and up!</p>